 Always pay attention to what is happening on the road and around you.
 Trust your gut – if something seems off, you might be experiencing a scam.
 Keep If you suspect fraud, you can make an anonymous call 24/7 to 1-877-IBC-TIPS (422-8477) or use the IBC website.

 It is a specific intent crime.
-A person involved knowingly committed the action to do a fraudulent activity such as a fake accident or lying to their insurer.
+A person involved knowingly committed the action due to a fraudulent activity such as a fake accident or lying to their insurer.

 You can be charged as a felony depending on the type and amount you fraudulently tried to claim.